HACK THE CLIMATE.

 - 12:00 pm-3:00 pm Sign up to demo at registration desk

 - 3:15 pm Presentations start (3 minutes each)

 - 6:15 pm Closing Remarks and Raffle Prizes

 - 6:30 pm Winners Announced and Prizes Awarded

 - Teams will be provided with a list of energy data sets of which they must use at least ONE.
 You may also choose to use additional data sets, APIs, plugins or scripts of your own.

 - Teams may have between one and five members.

 - All entries must be your original work and developed AT the hackathon.

-- Execution of VT Theme - Does the app's content or intended audience pertain to Vermont in some special way?
-How well does the app express the Vermont theme?
+- Execution of Climate Change Theme - Does the app's content or intended audience address climate change in some special way?
+How well does the app express the climate change and Vermont theme?

 - Ambition - Does the app do one thing or does it have a lot of functionality?
 Was the idea behind the app creative?
 What was added to the app to make it special or more useful?